 Top tips for women considering a career in transport

-With International Women’s Day around the corner, national warehousing, logistics and courier company The NX Group is keen to encourage more women to consider careers in the logistics and transport industry.
+As we approach International Women’s Day (8th March), The NX Group, who offers warehousing, logistics and e-commerce solutions, is keen to encourage more women to consider careers in the logistics and transport industry.
 From recent school-leavers or university graduates to those who are contemplating a career change, the transport sector offers a broad range of roles and progression opportunities for males and females alike.

-As The NX Group continues to expand – it currently employs 79 full-time staff, 17 of whom are female – the firm is committed to raising the profile of the industry for women, with a view to attracting prospective employees who may previously not have considered logistics or transport as potential career paths.
+The NX Group bucks the trend with almost a third of its employees being female.
+The company is also committed to raising the profile of the industry for women, with a view to attracting prospective employees who may previously not have considered logistics or transport as a potential career path.

-Take time to look into the many roles and routes the industry has to offer – from driving to data management – and see which one appeals to you.
+Take time to look into the many roles and routes the industry has to offer – from driving to data management – and see which one appeals to you the most.

 The logistics and transport sector offers a great many opportunities for staff with the right skill set to thrive, climb the career ladder and realise their ambitions from the ground up.

-Both Jo and Hayley agree that patience, multi-tasking, prioritising and learning to find prompt solutions to all problems are skills that are integral to their respective roles.
-Transferable skills such as these, if acquired in a different career, could prove invaluable in this sector.
+Both Alison and Monika agree that patience, multi-tasking, prioritising and learning to find prompt solutions to all problems are skills that are integral to their respective roles.
+Transferable skills such as these, if acquired in a different career, can prove invaluable in this sector.

 If in doubt, talking to people in the industry – both men and women – should answer any questions you’ve got about the sector and help you to take the plunge.

-“If you feel that you have a strong personality, are patient, assertive and can wear many hats and change them quickly, go for it,” Jo concludes.
+“If you feel that you have a strong personality, are patient, assertive and can wear many hats and change them quickly, go for it,” Monika concludes.

 “Don’t be put off by stereotypes,” Emilia urges.
 “Times are changing and it is becoming increasingly acknowledged that warehousing and logistics workplaces are in fact gender-neutral, and that men and women can do the same jobs, whilst bringing different skills and abilities to the roles.”